thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/embed-a-viz.md

 ---
 title: [Embed pinboard or visualization]
-keywords: embed,sample,client,example
+summary: Learn how to embed a visualization or pinboard in your own Web page.
-last_updated: tbd
+last_updated: 11/18/2019
 sidebar: mydoc_sidebar
 toc: true
 permalink: /:collection/:path.html
 ---
-The page explains, through an example, how to embed a visualization (table or chart) or pinboard from ThoughtSpot in your own static Web page, portal, or application.
+This page explains, through an example, how to embed a visualization (table or chart) or pinboard from ThoughtSpot in your own static Web page, portal, or application.

 To build this sample, you need to have access to a text editor and a ThoughtSpot instance with a visualization.
 You should also have some experience working with Javascript.